 - You represent and warrant that all information, including personal information, provided to us now or during the term of this engagement has been lawfully collected and provided in accordance with applicable data protection and privacy legislation and all required consents have been obtained.

 - You have the right to terminate our representation by written notice at any time.
 Similarly, we will also have the right to withdraw our representation of you at any time.
-In either case, our accrued fees and disbursements will be payable up to the date of termination and will also be payable for any fees and disbursements reasonably accrued post termination.
+In either case, our accrued fees and disbursements will be payable up to the date of termination and, if reasonably incurred, fees and disbursements accrued post termination will also be payable.

 - In any circumstance where we are responsible with other persons for any damage howsoever caused to you, it is agreed that our liability shall be limited to such sums as we reasonably ought to pay having regard to our responsibility for the damage and on the basis that such other persons are deemed to have paid to you such sums as they ought reasonably to have paid.
 In the event an order is made requiring us to make a contribution to another person in respect of the damage suffered by you, our liability to you shall be reduced by the amount of the contribution so ordered.